lalmada1/Intro-to-Data-Science-Econ-4970/index.md

 2. Knowledge of variable types and data structures in R, including construction and manipulation
 3. Use of logical statements to create and analyze groups within data
 4. Ability to build custom visualizations through the base R graphics package
-5. Creation of dynamic graphics and data dashboards using R shiny tools
+5. Creation of dynamic graphics and data dashboards using R Shiny tools

 ## D. Course Prerequisites:

 There are no prerequisites, and we do not assume any prior background in computer programming or statistics.
-Students should, however, have installed R and R Studio, and worked through a basic tutorial on R Studio.
+Students should, however, have installed R and RStudio, and worked through a basic tutorial on RStudio.

 # II.
 Assessment of Student Performance & Proficiency